... with Focal City Lima

 However, to identify the beneficiaries for this grant, the government had to resort to multiple ministries’ lists to ensure that potential beneficiaries were not already being covered by other government programmes (Ministry of Social Development); were not working in the private or public sector (Ministry of Labour); were not earning more than US$330/month (Tax office and through the entity supervising banks); or did not have a public contract (Ministry of Finance).
 Unfortunately, the government’s decision to use only its official data to define the beneficiaries limited the outreach of the cash grant, leaving many informal workers out.

 Now, the government has said it will issue a universal family cash grant for households with no salaried family members, amounting to about US$220 if paid in one installment or US$110 if paid in two installments at 15 days intervals.
-The good news is that this process has started up.
-The government has also committed to distributing food aid to the poorest areas.
-Despite the fact municipalities received funds early in the lockdown, transparency issues have limited this outreach.
+However, they made the announcement three weeks ago, and, so far, it hasn't been issued.
+The government also transferred money to all the municipalities to distribute food aid to the poorest areas, but this has yet to materialize either.

 What have been some of the immediate implications for street vendors in Lima?